Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Model specification

 Namely, the augmented model defines $Y$ as the events remaining from performing the Poisson thinning to a PP $X$.
 It is important to note, however, that only $Y$ is observed.
 We define $\{s_{t,n}\}_{n=1}^{N_t}$ as the $N_t$ events of $Y_t$ and $\{s_{t,m}\}_{m=1}^{K_t-N_t}$ as the $M_t:= K_t-N_t$ thinned events.
 Most importantly, this approach leads to a tractable likelihood when the joint distribution of $X$ and $Y$ is considered, as it is shown in Section \ref{secspace}.

 The spatial model is a particular case where $T=1$ which implies that $X$ and $Y$ are Poisson processes on $S$ with intensity functions $\lambda^*$ and $\lambda(s)$, respectively.
 We observe $\{s_n\}_{n=1}^{N}$ from $Y$ and simplify the notation above accordingly.
-Note that the space model for unidimensional $S$ is generally seen as the commonly used Cox process in time.
+Note that the spatial model for unidimensional $S$ is generally seen as the commonly used Cox process in (continuous) time.